 All courses can be attended for free.
 Verified certificates cost a fee.

-edX offers free courses from over 130 partners.
+edX offers free product management courses from over 130 partners.

 edX offers you the chance to get a verified certificate for a fee.
 A verified certificate demands that you verify your identity.
 Moreover, edX offers Xseries certificates which show that you have completed a series of courses.